Associate Degree Course Sequence

 EDU224 Early Childhood Program Administration

 EDU227 ECE Practicum and Seminar

 EDU228 Phonics for Young Children

 Students are required to complete an early childhood education (EDU) application packet.
-The EDU application packets are distributed to students when enrolled in Introduction to Early Childhood Education (EDU121) or Curriculum Design and Instruction (EDU122).
+The EDU application packets are distributed to students when enrolled in Introduction to Child Development (EDU131) or Introduction to the Teaching Profession (EDU130).

 Upon successful completion of the early childhood education program and with the recommendation of early childhood education department chair, graduates may apply for their pre-kindergarten associate license from the Ohio Department of Education.